HumanCompatibleAI/human_ai_robustness/README.md

 # Human-AI Robustness

-This code can be used to reproduce the results in the paper [On the Utility of Learning about Humans for Human-AI Coordination](insert_link). *Note that this repository uses a specific older commits of the [human_ai_coord repository](https://github.com/HumanCompatibleAI/human_ai_coord)* and sub-repositories therein, and should not be expected to work with the current version of those repositories.
+This code can be used to reproduce the results in the paper [Evaluating and Improving the Robustness of Collaborative Agents](insert_link). *Note that this repository uses a specific older commits of the [human_ai_coord repository](https://github.com/HumanCompatibleAI/human_ai_coord) and sub-repos therein, and should not be expected to work with the current version of those repos (at the time of writing, the branch `pk-dev3` of each sub-repo was used)*.

 For more information about the Overcooked-AI environment, check out [this](https://github.com/HumanCompatibleAI/overcooked_ai) repo.